valencik/ensime.github.io/maintainer.md

 with the exceptionally generous donations from our core userbase, our funds are orders of magnitude lower than necessary.

-ENSIME still needs a maintainer who is able to do the basic job of assigning authority roles (such as merge rights, publishing to Sonatype), cutting stable releases of the various components, keeping the servers ticking and taking responsibility for code / build quality.
+ENSIME needs people who are able to do the basic job of assigning authority roles (such as merge rights, publishing to Sonatype), cutting stable releases of the various components, keeping the servers ticking and taking responsibility for code / build quality (i.e. code reviews and merging).

 The ENSIME contributor base is absolutely fantastic and it is a genuine pleasure to hack with the great people who come through these